Valyreon/Subloader/README.md

 ### Installation

 Subloader requires **[.NET 6 Runtime](https://dotnet.microsoft.com/download)** to run.
+The runtime will probably be included on your Windows by default.
 It was developed in Visual Studio Community 2022.

 Download the **[latest version of Subloader](https://github.com/Valyreon/Subloader/releases)**, run the setup and that's it.
 You can now right click your video file and get your subtitles in a matter of seconds.
 Enjoy!